oli-sanders/oli-sanders.github.io/_posts/2017-09-13-wedding-dress.md

 See below for a video showing a string of lights being tested.

 ## Improvements that I could have made.
-- The Adafruit Huzzah could have been made to control the lights as well but when putting it together I didn't have any suitable logic level converters so used the Arduino Pro Mini I had to hand.
+- The Adafruit Huzzah could have been made to control the lights as well.

 ## Thanks
  * My wonderful wife for sewing most of the lights on the dress and putting up